Coronavirus (COVID-19) Information for Bachelor of Veterinary Medicine Students

 If you do not have access to suitable accommodation and meals during the 14-day compulsory quarantine period, accommodation can be arranged for all returning BVM students.

 Please contact Ms Howsie Yiu (Howsie.email@example.com) for further information regarding accommodation during the 14-day quarantine period.

-The 5-week Husbandry EMS program at Cornell unfortunately has been cancelled.
-Instead this 5-week course will be rescheduled for the summer of 2020.
+The 5-week Husbandry EMS programme at Cornell University, unfortunately, has been cancelled.
+Instead, this 5-week course will be rescheduled for the summer of 2021.

-At this stage EMS placements in Hong-Kong are scheduled to proceed as planned.
-Depending on government orders about COVID-19, if safe we will try to schedule some additional EMS placements in Hong-Kong, e.g. cat/ dog, equine and aquatic placements, to make up for the cancelled EMS at Cornell University in May 2020 and to minimise the amount of EMS left to do next summer.
-However, the situation with COVID-19 is dynamic this is subject to change, and it is possible that some or all EMS activities may have to be cancelled.
+At this stage, EMS placements in Hong Kong are scheduled to proceed as planned for Year 1 and Year 2 students.
+Depending on government orders about COVID-19, if safe, we will try to schedule some additional EMS placements in Hong Kong, e.g. cat/dog, equine and aquatic placements, to make up for the cancelled EMS at Cornell University in May 2020 and to minimise the amount of EMS left to do next summer.
+However, the situation with COVID-19 is dynamic and subject to change, and it is possible that some or all EMS activities may have to be cancelled.
 We will keep you closely informed of any changes to the schedule of EMS activities for 2020.

-All Hong Kong based Clinical EMS activities are scheduled to proceed as planned.
-However, the situation with COVID-19 is dynamic one and subject to change.
+All Hong Kong-based Clinical EMS activities are scheduled to proceed as planned.
+However, the situation with COVID-19 is a dynamic one and subject to change.
 We will monitor the situation carefully and let you know of any changes in the arrangements.